 - Queen Swell Beach

 - Squeteague Harbor Beach

-With the exception of Monument Beach and Sagamore beach, most beaches in Bourne are private.
+Except for Monument Beach and Sagamore beach, most beaches in Bourne are private.
 Of course, if you rent a private cottage or house on one of these beaches, you’re all set.

-The Bourne Scenic Park, located beneath the Bourne Bridge is another of the popular Cape Cod places to visit.
+The Bourne Scenic Park, located beneath the Bourne Bridge, is another of the popular Cape Cod places to visit.
 It offers camping facilities, picnicking, a playground and in-ground pool.